-Following are the Plan's procedures for filing claims and appealing claim denials.
+Following are the Plan's procedures for filing claims and appealing claim denials involving Medical, Dental, Vision and Short Term Disability benefits.

-The Plan's procedures do not apply until a claim is filed with Employer Health Programs.
+For Medical, Dental and Vision benefits, the Plan's procedures do not apply until a claim is filed.
 A "claim" is a request to Employer Health Programs for coverage of treatment you already received or a request for preauthorization of coverage by EHP Utilization Management or by Cigna for treatment you want to receive.
 A decision by your doctor or other provider that you do not need a certain treatment is not a claim covered by the procedures.